THE SERIES

 Concept art for this series

-This art is about a woman, her destiny, about her choices.
+This artwork is about a woman—her destiny, her choices.

-Malevich's black square was once a real revolution and changed painting.
-The red square that we see in the picture consists of women, whose names do not even need to be called, because they know everything, the women who changed this world.
-(Frida Kahlo, Anna Akhmatova, Coco Chanel, Queen Elizabeth II, Golda Meir, Valentina Tereshkova, Silena Williams, Maria Skłodowska-Curie, Margaret Thatcher, Margaret Hamilton, Sophia Lonescu, Malala Yusufzai)
+Once, Malevich’s Black Square was a revolution that changed painting forever.
+Here, a Red Square emerges, composed of women whose names need no introduction—women who reshaped the world.
+(Frida Kahlo, Anna Akhmatova, Coco Chanel, Queen Elizabeth II, Golda Meir, Valentina Tereshkova, Serena Williams, Maria Skłodowska-Curie, Margaret Thatcher, Margaret Hamilton, Sofia Ionescu, Malala Yousafzai.)

 About Artworks